 As a global forum, UNIDO generates and disseminates knowledge relating to industrial matters and provides a platform for the various actors in the public and private sectors, civil society organizations and the policy-making community in general to enhance cooperation, establish dialogue and develop partnerships.

 South Africa joined UNIDO as a member state in 2002.
 The UNIDO regional office was established in June 2006 in Pretoria.
+Contacts in South Africa:

 The United Nations Office on Drugs and Crime (UNODC) is a global leader in the fight against illicit drugs, transnational organised crime, terrorism, and corruption.
 Set up in 1997, UNODC was formed from the consolidation of the United Nations Centre for International Crime Prevention and the United Nations International Drug Control Programme by the UN Secretary-General to enable the Organisation to focus and enhance its capacity to address the interrelated issues of drug control, crime, and international terrorism in all its forms.